United States Navy officer, oceanographer and underwater archaeologist

 Why Is Robert Ballard Influential?(Suggest an Edit or Addition)

 According to Wikipedia,

 Robert Duane Ballard is an American retired Navy officer and a professor of oceanography at the University of Rhode Island who is most noted for his work in underwater archaeology: maritime archaeology and archaeology of shipwrecks.
 He is best known for the discoveries of the wrecks of the RMS Titanic in 1985, the battleship Bismarck in 1989, and the aircraft carrier in 1998.
 He discovered the wreck of John F. Kennedy's PT-109 in 2002 and visited Biuku Gasa and Eroni Kumana, who saved its crew.
-He leads ocean exploration on E/V Nautilus.
-Ballard considers his most important discovery to be that of hydrothermal vents.

 This paper list is powered by the following services:

 Robert Ballard is affiliated with the following schools:

 What Are Robert Ballard's Academic Contributions?